mycsphd/mycsphd.github.io/_pages/job-market.md

 Academic
-pay typically ranges from around $72,000 for some instructors to $160,000 for new full professors (note that salaries can vary a lot between institutions), according to the Taulbee Survery, and [less than 10%](https://www.payscale.com/research/US/Degree=Doctorate_(PhD)%2C_Computer_Science_(CS)/Salary) of Ph.D. graduates end up with tenure-track positions.
+pay typically ranges from around $72,000 for some instructors to $160,000 for new full professors (note that salaries can vary a lot between institutions), according to the Taulbee Survey, and [less than 10%](https://www.payscale.com/research/US/Degree=Doctorate_(PhD)%2C_Computer_Science_(CS)/Salary) of Ph.D. graduates end up with tenure-track positions.